cannaryo/reallen/README.md

     ../reallen-start.sh sample.bam
     ../annotate-sv.sh sample.bp

-If ReALLEN properly worked, 'sample.bp' and 'sample.csv' were created.
+If ReALLEN properly worked, *sample.bp* and *sample.csv* were created.
-'sample.bp' is row output which includes the postions of breakpoints.
+*sample.bp* is row output which includes the postions of breakpoints.
-'sample.csv' is annotated table.
+*sample.csv* is annotated table.

 ==============================
 Run ReALLEN with default value